Do Houseplants Purify Indoor Air and Improve Air Quality?

 Wolverton also discovered that Gerbera Daisies and Chrysanthemums were “most effective” at removing Benzene from the air.
 Benzene, a major component of petrol, is also found in detergents, plastics, solvents and cigarette smoke.
 On Benzene the UK government states that:

-“Short term exposure to benzene in air may cause irritation to the eyes nose and throat, cough, a hoarse voice and breathing difficulties.
+“Short term exposure to benzene in air may cause irritation to the eyes, nose and throat, cough, a hoarse voice and breathing difficulties.
 Exposure to larger amounts can cause swelling of the airways and a build-up of fluid in the lungs.
 Ingestion of benzene may cause a burning feeling throughout the digestive tract, nausea, vomiting and pain.

-Following exposure by inhalation or ingestion benzene may cause neurological effects, problems with the heart and lungs, coma and convulsions.
+Following exposure by inhalation or ingestion of benzene may cause neurological effects, problems with the heart and lungs, coma and convulsions.
 Benzene may cause redness and swelling if in contact with skin.
-It may cause a burning and irritation to the eyes…” CLICK HERE TO READ MORE.
+It may cause burning and irritation to the eyes…” CLICK HERE TO READ MORE.

 Peace Lilies and Formaldehyde, Benzene, Ethylene Oxide and Ammonia